- PhD, Anthropology, 2013-2018 Brandeis University, Waltham, MA

 Mustang and Kathmandu, Nepal: June – August 2015, June 2016 – April 2017

-- Conducted 16 months of ethnographic/participant-observation fieldwork in Nepal supported by the Fulbright IIE Dissertation Research Grant.
+- 16 months of ethnographic/participant-observation fieldwork in Nepal supported by the Fulbright IIE Dissertation Research Grant.

 Mayapur and Kolkata, India: June-August 2012

-- Designed and carried out an ethnographic study on ritual practices among Vaishnava/Krishna devotees in Mayapur and Kolkata, West Bengal, India.
+- Ethnographic study on ritual practices among Vaishnava/Krishna devotees in Mayapur and Kolkata, West Bengal, India.

-- Project was supported by grants from the Brandeis Department of Anthropology and the Brandeis Graduate School of Arts and Sciences.
-(This work was presented to the Society for Religious Anthropology in November 2012 during the American Anthropological Association annual meeting in San Francisco)
+- This project was supported by grants from the Brandeis Department of Anthropology and the Brandeis Graduate School of Arts and Sciences.
+(Preliminary work was presented to the Society for Religious Anthropology in November 2012 during the American Anthropological Association annual meeting in San Francisco)

 Programme for Belize Rio Bravo Project: Chawak but’o’ob, Orange Walk, Belize; June-July 2005

-- Survey of water control features and residential terraces using Nikon Total Mapping Station.
+- Archaeological survey of water control features and residential terraces.

 Teaching and Professional Experience: